-- Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position.
+- Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
+Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position.
 Allow the engine to cool. - 3.
 Replace the filter (Figure 43).

-Note: Ensure that the markings on the filter follow the fuel flow direction.
+Note: Ensure that the flow-direction arrow on the replacement filter points toward the engine.